drakesong/pointer-generator/README.md

+This project was done for my Undergrad Senior Comprehensive Project.
+This repo looks to improve the existing model by incorporating coreference resolution.
+More information can be found in this *[blog](https://drakeseniorcomps.blogspot.com/)*.

 This repository contains code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.

 ## Looking for test set output?
 The test set output of the models described in the paper can be found [here](https://drive.google.com/file/d/0B7pQmm-OfDv7MEtMVU5sOHc5LTg/view?usp=sharing).